shannah/docker-compose-xataface/README.md

 // visit localhost
 ```

-Your LAMP stack is now ready!!
+Your Xataface application is now ready!!
 You can access it via `http://localhost`.

 ##  Configuration and Usage